-- To establish a comprehensive knowledge-base pertaining to multicultural/anti-racism education in theory and practice. - To become familiar with contemporary issues in multicultural/anti-racism education. - To reflect on what "culture" means to individuals and groups. - To examine curriculum and learning materials for stereotyping and bias. - To make explicit the ways teachers and schools further social injustice and inequities. - To examine specific problems related to multicultural classrooms and schools. - To explore how curriculum and school can be "multiculturalized".
+- To establish a comprehensive base of knowledge regarding the theory and practice of multicultural/anti-racism education. - To become familiar with current issues in multicultural/anti-racism education. - To reflect on what "culture" means to individuals and groups. - To examine curriculum and learning materials for stereotyping and bias. - To make explicit many of the ways teachers and schools further social injustice and inequities. - To examine specific problems related to multicultural classrooms and schools. - To explore how curriculum and school can be "multiculturalized".